 The rocks of the Marginal Zone at the base of the succession consist mainly of pyroxenites with some dunites and harzburgites.
 Above the Marginal Zone, the Lower Zone comprises mainly pyroxenites, harzburgites and dunite, and is present only in the northern part of the Eastern Lobe, and only as far south as Steelpoort.
 The appearance of chromitite layers marks the start of the Critical Zone, economically the most important zone.
 The layers are grouped into three sets termed the Lower, Middle and Upper groups.
 The sixth chromitite seam in the Lower Group (LG6), is an important source of chromite ore and is the orebody being mined at Dwarsrivier Mine.
 In the Eastern Lobe, in the vicinity of Dwarsrivier, the strike is nearly north-south, with a dip of approximately 10 degrees towards the west.
 Average thickness of the LG6 seam is about 1.86 metres in the Dwarsrivier area.
-Pipelike dunite intrusions are evident in the area, as well as dolerite dykes that on average strike northeast-southwest.
-No significant grade variation is evident, especially not vertically in the ore seam.
-Small, insignificant regional variations do, however, exist.
+Pipe-like dunite intrusions are evident in the area, as well as dolerite dykes that normally strike northeastsouthwest.
+No significant grade variation is evident, especially not vertically in the ore seam in the Dwarsrivier resource.

-Information was obtained from boreholes with a 300 to 150 metre grid spacing.
+Mineral Resources were estimated from boreholes on 150 to 300 metre grid spacing.